jimsimon/rails-like-framework/README.md

 A framework loosely based on the simplicity and ease of use of Ruby on Rails, but without the performance cost.

+## Current Features
+* A simple DSL for defining routes
+* A standardized file system layout
+* All classes defined in the standard file system layout available as globals
+* A console for easy researching and debugging
+* An ActiveRecord library for easy and simple model definitions

+### Planned Features
+* Built-in process clustering
+* Built-in hot reloading while in development mode
+* Built-in server management tools
+* Built-in feature flagging system
+* Built-in sharding support

 ## Getting Started

 Simply install this package via your favorite package manager: